MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMThirdPartyUpdateCatalog.md

 ### -Id

-Specify the ID of the the third-party updates catalog to change.
+Specify the ID of the third-party updates catalog to change.

 ```yaml
 Type: String